Are you wondering about the best way to get from Amsterdam to Rotterdam?

 A long-distance bus is the cheapest way to travel between Amsterdam and Rotterdam.
 Flixbus or Eurolines (now one company) operates long-distance buses from Amsterdam to Rotterdam.
 Tickets can be very cheap, starting at €5.

-Buses leave from the Amsterdam Bijlmer Arena station or Amsterdam Sloterdijk station.
-Neither is in the city center of Amsterdam.
-Consider the extra time and costs you incur when departing from these locations compared to train tickets.
+Buses leave from the Amsterdam Sloterdijk station, which isn’t in the city center of Amsterdam.
+Consider the extra time and costs you incur when departing from this location compared to train tickets.

 Buses leave about hourly.
 Remember that bus tickets are only valid for a specific departure.
 They’re not flexible, like a train ticket.